CORPORATE GOVERNANCE HIGHLIGHTS

 INTERNAL AUDIT CHARTER

 The PHINMA Group provides relevant annual continuing training on corporate governance to its directors and relevant officers which is conducted by a SEC-accredited training supplier.
-Previous years' training sessions have covered topics on Internal Control Environment, Sustainability Reporting, the Revised Corporation Code, Change Management, Succession Planning and Business Continuity Planning.
-In 2021, PHINMA Corporation directors and officers attended the Corporate Governance Seminar conducted by Center for Global Best Practices on Cybersecurity Competency Framework and Revised Corporation Code of the Philippines.
-The seminar was conducted on October 22, 2021.
+Previous years' training sessions have covered topics on Internal Control Environment, Sustainability Reporting, the Revised Corporation Code, Change Management, Succession Planning, Business Continuity Planning, Cybersecurity Competency Framework and Revised Corporation Code of the Philippines.
+In 2022, PHINMA Corporation directors and officers attended the Corporate Governance Seminar conducted by Center for Global Best Practices (CGBP) on Sustainability Strategy and Corporate Governance updates.
+The seminar was conducted on September 30, 2022.

 ANNUAL CORPORATE GOVERNANCE REPORTS